COVID-19 guidance document for long-term care homes in Ontario

 Promoting awareness of the benefits of vaccination

 Vaccination has been shown to be very effective against severe illness and outcomes.
 Staying up-to-date with recommended doses restores protection that wanes over time.
-More specifically, booster doses help increase protection against symptomatic infection and severe outcomes, such as hospitalization and ICU admission.
+More specifically, additional doses help increase protection against symptomatic infection and severe outcomes, such as hospitalization and ICU admission.

 Onsite vaccination